fredgibbs/fredgibbs.github.io/courses/etc/critique-writing-guide.md

 ---
 layout: default
-title: Critique Writing Guide | fredgibbs
+title: Critique Writing Guide
 ---

 # Critique Writing Guide

 ## Your Assignment
 Your challenge is to write a review/critique of some “publication” pertaining to this course---namely the relationship between food, health, and diet.
 It can be an article or blog post from a website, newspaper, or magazine; it can be a video, movie, or food documentary; science research article, historical scholarship, or whatever you like.
 Feel free to find these via Google, UNM Library databases, or whatever (you’ll have more fun with Google).

 Don't choose something that is super long or complex; that creates way more work for you than is necessary here.
 Also, don't choose anything that is super short and trite; it simply won't give you enough material to work with.

 ## Assignment Goals